-Solar Generator Kit
+Solar Generator for home Kit

 This is a portable solar generator that can be relied upon for charging electronic devices such as cellphones and cameras, to more critical appliances like freezers and refrigerator.

 There are a lot of solar generator kits available in the market today, but you won’t regret investing on the solar generator kits from Goal Zero.

 It was founded in 2007 by Robert Workman, who was inspired after a trip to Congo and witnessing the need to help people get out of poverty.

 A year after its founding, the company had designed a portable solar power pack called GoBe, or now known as Goal Zero Yeti 150.

 Yeti 150 Solar Generator vs Yeti 1250 Solar Generator

 Two of its products—the 22004 Yeti 150 Solar Generator and the 1250 Solar Generator Kit— are excellent choices if you are in need of a solar backup generator.

-Goal Zero 22004 Yeti 150 Solar Generator
+Goal Zero Generator Yeti 150 Solar Generators For Home

 This is a power pack that you will find handy whenever you go outdoors, and you need to power your smartphone, laptop, DLSR, and lights.

 It comes with a convenient pop-up handle and stackable shape that makes it easy to place at the trunk of your car.

 You can also plug it into a wall outlet or connect it to the 12V adapter in your car if you don’t have the solar panel, or you have no plans of doing so.

 You can also power your device through an AC inverter, plugging it just as you would in a wall socket.

 It’s also the ideal power pack if you live in an apartment or condominium and there is a power outage, as it won’t bother you or your neighbors.
-It should help you get through a blackout for less than 24 hours.

-Aside from the 400 watt variation, the Goal Zero 22004 is also available in 150 and 1250 versions.
+Aside from the 400 watt variation, the Goal Zero Yetiis also available in 150 and 1250 versions.

 Goal Zero Yeti 1250 Solar Generator Kit